Palm Trees for Full Sun

 Avoid planting near tall trees or buildings, if they cast shade.
 They don't want that!

 The Sand Palm, Allagoptera_arenaria in a Botanlcal GardenCan do some shade time.
-Though small, can't tolerate indoor light
+Though small, can't tolerate indoor light.

 Not easily found to purchase!
 But possible.
-Have Patience for Up To 2 Year Wait?!

-Sunny Palms With Edible Fruit
+Sunny Palms with Edible Fruit

 Phoenix dactylifera may be the most historically cultivated for fruit production.
 It's a true desert sun & heat lover.
 Still, can tolerate low temps of 18oF, for a bit.
 Gets pretty tall, to 90'/27m.